 Who needs to set up MFA?

-MFA enrollment is required for all faculty, staff and students.
+MFA enrollment is required for the following SFU computing accounts:

 Do I need to have cellular service or data coverage to use the MFA Applications?

 No; Aside from the initial app download, TOTP MFA applications do not require any internet connection, cell service, or data coverage to display the MFA codes.

 Note: TOTP (Time-based One-time Password) protocol for multi-factor authentication requires a time-based (30 second) code that the user must enter.
 It changes every 30 seconds to maximize security.